jthibault03/tp/docs/team/azamanis.md

 ## Simplifying bills:
 This is one of the most distinctive features of the app, as the rest are basically CRUD operations for the different classes.
 This was mainly a task of reading information articles as the idea was not coming up with an algorithm from scratch.
-After documenting myself, I found a [website](https://medium.com/@mithunmk93/algorithm-behind-splitwises-debt-simplification-feature-8ac485e97688) were the problem was explained and a template code was provided.
+After documenting myself, I found a [website](https://medium.com/@mithunmk93/algorithm-behind-splitwises-debt-simplification-feature-8ac485e97688) where the problem was explained and a template code was provided.

 After the documenting process, the task was to adapt the code to our project.

 # Contributions to the UG: Which sections did you contribute to the UG?

 For the user guide, I have focused in the sections related with the classed I developed.

 # Contributions to the DG: Which sections did you contribute to the DG?
 Which UML diagrams did you add/updated?